andreu-oliver/titta-eeg-demo-experiment/readme.md

 10. Add the code components for the EEG triggers (See code components below).
 11. Create a new Tobii Pro Lab project in Third-Party presenter.
 Note that you need to have Tobii Pro Lab Screen-Based One Edition or Full Edition.
 12. Move to the record tab and make sure the eye tracker is selected.
-13. Go back to Psychopy and press run.
+13. Go back to PsychoPy and press run.
 14. Add a unique participant number that has not been sent to Pro Lab yet.
 15. Record the experiment.
-If calibration with Psychopy or the Titta Toolbox is enabled remember to press space to start it.
+If calibration with PsychoPy or the Titta Toolbox is enabled remember to press space to start it.
 16. When the recording is done, go back to Pro Lab and save the recording.
-17. Close Psychopy and go to Pro Lab.
+17. Close PsychoPy and go to Pro Lab.
 18. You can now replay the recording by double clicking on the participant name you just recorded.
 19. You can add different data visualizations to the timeline, you can visualize the raw data, visualize pupil size, eye openness, blinks and others.
 Certain data streams may not be active if your recording was done with an eye tracker that is not compatible with that specific data stream.
 IE: if you record with a Tobii Pro Fusion at 250Hz you won't be able to get eye openness and blinks.
 20. Change to the Visualization tool by going to Analyze -> Visualizations.
-You can play arround with different visualization typs that use the images we uploaded to Tobii Pro Lab using Psychopy.
+You can play arround with different visualization typs that use the images we uploaded to Tobii Pro Lab using PsychoPy.
 21. You can switch to the AOI tool by going back to Analyze -> AOI Tool.
 If you added areas of interest in the code components you will see them already created there.
 If you didn't you can add them now.
 22. You can add tags to the AOI to merge the data from them in meaningul groups.
 The AOI tags will be shared between different images which will allow you to aggregate AOIs that are present in multiple of our stimuli.
 23. You can swith to Metrics Visualisation by going back to Analyze -> Metric Visualization